Education Research Current About VU Amsterdam NL

 Additional required document (only for HBO students, deadline August 31st)

-• HBO students need to send in a sufficient English language test result if needed (check the requirements and exemptions on the webpage).
+• HBO students need to send in a sufficient English language test result if requested.

 You can also submit the result of the English language test after you have been conditionally accepted, the deadline for submitting the test result is August 31st.
 Please send a scan of your test result to toelating.beta@vu.nl.